frasom/Email2taskwarrior/README.md

 ## Description
 Taskwarrior is a great solution for TODO lists but unfortunately not available everywhere.
-With email2task you can send yourself a new task via email. **A separate e-mail-account is required since all e-mails are read and deleted.**
+With email2task you can send yourself a new task via email. **A separate email account is required as all emails are read and then deleted.** the script uses IMAP, so the mail server should also support the IMAP protocol

 ## Installation
 Clone the repo or copy email2task.sh to your computer